billrobertson42/derby2pg/README.md

 * Derby string types become `text` columns in the output script
 * Derby numeric types are identical in the output script, e.g. a `bigint` column in the Derby database will be a `bigint` column in the output script
 * Derby `time` and `date` columns are identical in the output script
-* Derby `timestamp` columns are translated to PostgreSQL `timestamp with timezone columns`
+* Derby `timestamp` columns are translated to PostgreSQL `timestamp with time zone` columns

 ### Timezone handling